RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/06-create-a-shipping-service.md

 });
 </pre>

 Since we have the special case of product already exists we need to update it twice.
-Click to add:
+Replace the line with `sendCart(cart, rc)` that you just added with another duplicate block:

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="insert" data-marker="sendCart(cart,rc); //TODO: update the shipping fee, here as well">
 this.getShippingFee(cart, message -&gt; {